kylechua/calendar/README.md

 <b>$.get{Value}(myDate)</b>

-    Returns the value of [Price, Blocked, Locked, Available, Booked, AdminNotes, MemberNotes] for the given date in ISO format
+    Returns the value of [Price, Blocked, Locked, Available, Booked, AdminNotes, MemberNotes] for the given date in ISO format.
+If date does not exist in data, returns default

 <b>$.set{Value}(myDate, newValue)</b>